 The consequence of these findings is that in the presence of large additive imperfectly tagged eQTLs, the false positive rate from the test statistic for epistasis we employed is larger than assumed.
 A larger false positive rate is consistent with finding apparent replication (since the same applies to the replication data) and with having a much lower replication rate than expected given the stringency in the discovery sample.
 It is also the likely explanation why the statistical evidence for cis-trans effects is reduced after an adjustment for the additive effect of the best-tagging sequence variant in the cis region (Wood et al. 2014).

-Whilst we cannot resolve with certainty alternative explanations for all reported epistatic interactions (either the 501 pairs discovered or the 30 pairs replicated) with these additional analyses, they show that in the presence of imperfectly tagged large cis-eQTLs, tests for epistasis such as that employed by us can results in false positive results, in particular for cis-trans effects.
+Whilst we cannot resolve with certainty alternative explanations for all reported epistatic interactions (either the 501 pairs discovered or the 30 pairs replicated) with these additional analyses, they show that in the presence of imperfectly tagged large cis-eQTLs, tests for epistasis such as that employed by us can result in false positive results, in particular for cis-trans effects.
 This conclusion is general and alternative explanations may also apply to other studies that have reported pairwise interactions in the presence of large additive effects using SNP-array based genotype data in particular.
 Unfortunately, there is, to our knowledge, no existing or proposed solution to this problem.
 The problem could be attenuated using whole genome sequencing data or very well imputed data.
 Creating an empirical null distribution by permutation or correction for genome-wide inflation for any pair of SNPs on different chromosomes in a full genome-wide scan for epistasis is at present computationally too demanding, and would not resolve cis-cis interactions.

 Figure 1: Distribution of the ratio of the median F-statistic for epistasis and its value under the null hypothesis from a genome-wide empirical pairwise epistasis analysis that held the cis-SNP constant, for each of the 501 SNP pairs that passed the significance filters in Hemani et al. (2014).